2020 McNeese State Cowboys football team

-The 2020 McNeese State Cowboys football team represented the McNeese State University in the 2020–21 NCAA Division I FCS football season.
-The Cowboys played their home games at Cowboy Stadium in Lake Charles, Louisiana and competed in the Southland Conference.
-They were led by first-year head coach Frank Wilson.
+The 2020 McNeese State Cowboys football team represented McNeese State University as a member of the Southland Conference during the 2020–21 NCAA Division I FCS football season.
+Led by first-year head coach Frank Wilson, the Cowboys compiled an overall record of 3–4 with a mark of 2–4 in conference play, tying for fifth place in the Southland.
+McNeese State played home games at Cowboy Stadium in Lake Charles, Louisiana.

 On August 13, McNeese State Athletic Department decided to postpone all fall sports with the intent to play in the spring.
 This decision canceled all games that were to be played from September through November 2020.

-Previous season

-The Cowboys finished the 2019 season 7–5, 5–4 in Southland play to finish in the Southland Conference.
-Following the season, first-year head coach Sterlin Gilbert resigned following the mediocre season.